Lou-Cipher/Glinet-VPN_Bypass/README.md

 # vpn-bypass-for-streaming

-quick an dirty fix to bypass vpn for Amazon Prime and Netflix to integrate in GL-INET Routers via Policy Routing and Crontab ;)
+quick an dirty fix to bypass vpn for Amazon Prime and Netflix to integrate in GL-INET Routers via Policy Routing and Crontab ;) using my generated hosts lists from ...
+[LouCipher/vpn-bypass-for-streaming](https://github.com/Lou-Cipher/vpn-bypass-for-streaming)